jacobh460/robotInverseK/README.md

 - Add points by pressing the plus button on the right
 - Q turns on trace which draws a line showing the path the robot arm will actually take (as opposed to the spline which the arm sometimes cannot reach)
 - W highlights the area the arm can reach anywhere within
+- Drag the slider left and right to move the end effector along the spline